 Most NEMO Webinars can be watched again on NEMO's YouTube channel.

 - open offer from NEMO to the larger museum community

 - webinars are free of cost

-- workshops live-streamed on the Internet, Q&A possible through Twitter, or webinar-chats
+- workshops live-streamed online.
+Q&A is made possible through the webinar-chat

 Upcoming NEMO Webinars

 Facilitators: Jasper Visser, Strategy consultant, facilitator, and social & cultural innovator, Museum of the Future and VISSCH+STAM

 Date: 7 October 2019 at 14:00 CEST